celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ### Next Steps​​

-Building on the blockchain is as exciting and incredibly simple as you’ve seen.
-There’s a lot of functionality we can add to the Dapp, for example, we can add the ability to whitelist admin-only addresses that can create new tickets, or we can let drivers create a profile and link them to their vehicle, and so on.
+Building on the blockchain is as exciting and incredibly simple as you've seen.
+There's a lot of functionality we can add to the Dapp, for example, we can add the ability to whitelist admin-only addresses that can create new tickets, or we can let drivers create a profile and link them to their vehicle, and so on.
 All leave this to you to expand it on your own.

 ### About the Author​